yanboishere/yanboishere/README.md

   - 🎈 Travel enthusiast.
 - :mailbox_with_mail: Contact me: yanbotravelaroundworld@gmail.com
 - 💬 Be free to ask me about anything [here](https://github.com/yanboishere/yanboishere/issues).
-- :postcard: If you want to send me a postcard,please click [this](https://yanboishere.github.io/post/my-postcard-exchange-items/)
+- :mail: If you want to send me a postcard,please click [this](https://yanboishere.github.io/post/my-postcard-exchange-items/)

 ---
 </details>